-- This may take the form of: - A school feeding program that is managed and/or administered by the national government - A large school feeding program that is managed and/or administered by regional or local governments - A large school feeding program that is managed by a non-governmental entity, but in coordination with the national government - Any large school feeding program that does not involve the government but reaches a substantial proportion of students in the country, or covers a substantial geography - Please refer to the beginning of section C for further guidance on what distinguishes one program from another. - The table below provides guidance regarding what program size could meet the criteria for being a "large" school feeding program, based on the size of the primary and secondary student population in a given country.
+- This may take the form of: - A school feeding program that is managed and/or administered by the national government - A large school feeding program that is managed and/or administered by regional or local governments - A large school feeding program that is managed by a non-governmental entity, but in coordination with the national government - Any large school feeding program that does not involve the government but reaches a substantial proportion of students in the country, or covers a substantial geography - The table below provides guidance regarding what program size could meet the criteria for being a "large" school feeding program, based on the size of the primary and secondary student population in a given country.
 These thresholds are intended to provide a loose estimate for which programs should be captured in this survey.